-- Click on the Pick Normalize Color eyedropper (N) and select an area you want to match (e.g., a bright white area, a gray card, or a color patch on a reference chart).
+- Click on the Pick Normalize Color eyedropper (or use the keyboard shortcut N) and select an area you want to match (e.g., a bright white area, a gray card, or a color patch on a reference chart).

 - The Pick field is updated with the selected color and the corresponding RGB values are listed alongside for the selected color space.
 This is determined by the nominated ICC Profile in the selected Process Recipe.

 - Select the destination image that is the one you want to make the correction to (ideally under similar or identical lighting).

 - Select the Apply Normalization eyedropper or toggle between the pickers using the shortcut Alt+N and click on the area in the image to apply the correction to (e.g., if both exposure and white balance are enabled, a neutral area with a slight color cast or with exposure disabled, the subject you want to color match, etc.).